villhei/elixirtut/elixir_web/app/chapters/05_functions_modules.md

 #Function<0.89557173/1 in MapOps.get/1>
 ```

-When calling the `MapOps.get_key/1` the function returns the anonymous inner function, that is now ready to accept a parameter.
+When calling the `MapOps.get_key/1` the function returns the anonymous inner function, which is now ready to accept a parameter.
-P

 ```elixir
 iex> names = Enum.map(people, get_name)
 ["Matti Ruohonen", "Teppo Ruohonen", "Seppo Räty"]